Spaghetti squash with mushrooms and parmesan

 - - In a deep skillet (or large pan), add olive oil, garlic and thyme.
 Cook for 2 minutes over high heat and add mushrooms.
 Cook until mushrooms are golden brown (about 7-8 minutes).
 Turn off the heat and set aside.

 - - Put the spaghetti squash on a baking tray and bake for about an hour, until squash can be pierced with a knife.

 - - Take squash out of the oven and let cool to room temperature.
 Cut in half and get rid of the seeds.
 Use a fork to scrape the squash into strings.

 - - Add squash to the skillet (or pan), turn the heat to high and quickly fry with mushrooms.
 Sprinkle parmesan while sauteing for a minute.

-- - Turn the heat off, season with salt and pepper and serve warm.
+- - Turn the heat off, top with parsley and season with salt and pepper.
+Serve.